h01ger/piuparts/README_1st.txt

 your package.

-If you want to test your package in another release, for example, squeeze, you can do so with:
+If you want to test your package in another release, for example, testing, you can do so with:

 ----
-# piuparts ./sm_0.6-1_i386.deb -d squeeze
+# piuparts ./sm_0.6-1_i386.deb -d testing
 ----

 By default, this will read the first mirror from your